 Worry and fear are major mental strongholds that keep people in bondage during trying times, which lead to anxiety, hopelessness, despair, discouragement, fretting, and depression.
 However, trials should; perfect our faith in God, our perseverance (endurance), and our character (see Romans.
 5:3-5; James 1:2-4; and 1 Peter 1:6-9).
 I tore down this stronghold combination in the midst of a tremendous trial in my life.
 I was full of anxiety about the deceptions and retaliation surrounding my layoff.
 The tension created a host of digestive problems that I was healed of when I overcame this stronghold combination.
 I could see how this stronghold combination affected all aspects of my life.

 The worry stronghold kept me from trusting that God works all things out for my good ( see Romans 8:28, 29).
 I would dwell on the problem and try to solve the problem myself if I could.
 This stronghold protected the fear stronghold which encouraged self-protective behavior and the compulsion to control circumstances.
-If I couldn’t control the details, then I would become anxious, fearing something terrible is going to happen that I can’t control.
+If I couldn’t control the details, then I would become anxious, fearing something terrible will happen that I can’t control.

 The anxious thoughts on the seat of authority caused me to feel nervous, hopeless, despaired, discouraged, and unhappy.
 I transformed this stronghold combination by praying the prayer format to destroy strongholds explained above.
 After writing out the stronghold deliverance prayer, I bound in/put on HOPE and TRUST in God that He wants to give me a hope and a future (see Jeremiah 29:11).
 Also, that He will deliver me from all my troubles (see Psalm 34:17-19).
 Pray the truths in the following prayer focuses found on this website over your troubling circumstances: “Trust Issues,” “Joy Issues,” and “Peace Issues”